 This program is six hours long and is included in the Do-It-All admission or can be purchased separately.
 See Schedule and Registration for starting times and fees.
 Program includes Trade show on Friday, Saturday and Sunday.

-Join Blake in the first of its kind “Difficult Dog” certificate course.
+Join Blake and Macie in the first of its kind “Difficult Dog” certificate course.
 First, Blake will break down the “Bad dogs” into the different types of “bad”—you won't handle a puppy like a senior dog or a worry wart like a coyote.
 Second, he will introduce all the “hardware” on the market that will help you with these dogs.
-Third, Blake will show you how to work through the most common challenges with canines and take questions for special cases.
-Lastly, he will talk about when to say “when” and how to diffuse a dog, a client and a situation altogether.
+Third, Macie will show you how to work through the most common challenges with canines and take questions for special cases.
+Lastly, she will talk about when to say “when” and how to diffuse a dog, a client and a situation altogether.
 You’ll learn everything you need to know to stay glad even when they're bad!

 First impressions are everything in the art of grooming.
 The first thing your client should see when the dog is groomed is a great expression.
 In this informative four-hour seminar Jay will take you through the grooming steps of up to eight different head styles.
 You will learn breed specific techniques as well as different head style options.
 This seminar is for those groomers who want to fine tune their techniques to wow their clients immediately upon seeing their dog.